-- Information Assurance and Security (on-campus)
+- Information Assurance and Security (online and on-campus)

-- Mathematical Finance (on-campus)
+- Mathematical Finance (online and on-campus)

 Intended as an alternative to research-focused doctoral programs, P.S.M. programs normally consist of study in a designated science or mathematics discipline but also contain a professional component that provides a fundamental education in professional fields such as communication, policy, business, law, or cybersecurity.

 The programs are offered online, hybrid, and on-campus through the APSU Clarksville Campus and the Fort Campbell Campus allowing for students to gain admission for all terms.
 The Data Management and Analysis and Predictive Analytics concentrations will soon offer classes on campus and online.